Posts tagged as:

 The actual VA guidelines allow for cashout to 100% loan to value, but finding a lender who will allow this will be difficult.
 Lenders tend to stay with the 90% rule, although there is some flexibility if the borrower is not actually getting cashout and the loan to value is over 90%.
 This is something that should be reviewed by an experienced Orange County VA loan officer prior to paying for an appraisal.

-Authored by Tim Storm, an Orange County, CA Loan Officer – Please contact my office at Trust One Mortgage Corporation for more information about an Orange County, CA home loan.
+Authored by Tim Storm, an Orange County, CA Loan Officer MLO 223456– Please contact my office at Emery Financial Group for more information about an Orange County, CA home loan.
 877-786-4243 x 7.

 www.OCFHALoans.com